Frequently Asked Questions

 There will always be AT LEAST one fully stocked aid station at all our races.
 We will always have water, Gatorade and soda in stock for you.
 We also stock up on chips, chocolates, candy, power bars, sandwiches, and fruit, while ensuring that vegetarian and vegan options are always available for our runners.

-We strongly encourage all longer distance runners with special dietary needs (or cravings such as potatoes, special branded supplements or hydration, pb&j, etc.) to prepare their own nutrition and place it in a drop bag that can be checked in with staff the morning of the race.
+We strongly encourage all longer distance runners with special dietary needs (or cravings such as potatoes, special branded supplements or hydration, PB&J, etc.) to prepare their own nutrition and place it in a drop bag that can be checked in with staff the morning of the race.
 These will be transported to/from aid stations by staff, accessible to runners during the race and available to pick up at the finish line.
 Please see our drop bags section below and additional information on each of our race pages.

 When and where can I pick up my race bib?

-Unless otherwise specified via e-mail or our event race page, Bib Pick-up happens with registration on race morning, which opens an hour before race start.
+Unless otherwise specified via email or our event race page, Bib Pick-up happens with registration on race morning, which opens an hour before race start.

 What happens if I hurt myself during the race?